gopikadeviga/rekognition-image-labels/README.md

 # Requirements

--Python 3.9 or later
+- Python 3.9 or later
--An AWS account and an IAM user with programmatic access -The AWS CLI installed and configured
+- An AWS account and an IAM user with programmatic access
+- The AWS CLI installed and configured

 > Note : The S3 bucket and the Rekognition call must be in the **same AWS region**.